ubc-lib-geo/metadata-and-project-archiving/content/adding-metadata.md

 parent: Metadata in practice
 ---

-In this section we will go over how to add and edit your metadata in ArcGIS Pro
+In this section we will go over how to add metadata to your items in ArcGIS Pro

 # Adding metadata